Deadly earthquake and tsunami hit Indonesia

 Provide clean water

 Access to clean water and proper sanitation is fundamental to preventing the spread of disease.
-In the absence of a well-functioning water system, UNICEF is planning to deploy several mobile water treatment plant units to the affected areas.
+UNICEF and partners are working closely with the provincial Government to coordinate and respond to immediate needs in the affected areas.

 Providing mental support to children in emergencies, giving them safe places to play and learn, and helping them get back to school as quickly as possible, goes a long way to helping them recover.

 UNICEF has launched an appeal to cover education, health, nutrition, sanitation and child protection needs for the current emergency, as well as the lasting impact of the Lombok earthquake one month earlier, which killed 550 people and displaced 340,000 people.
-The funds will provide services for an estimated 475,000 children, as part of the response led by the Government of Indonesia.
+The funds will provide services for the affected children and families, as part of the response led by the Government of Indonesia.

 >> Donate now <<